dan-riley/bobcat/README.md

-# BOBCAT - Binary Observables and Behaviors for Collaborative Autonomous Teams
+# BOBCAT - Behaviors, Objectives and Binary states for Coordination of Autonomous Tasks
 Multi-agent task management and data-sharing for MARBLE's DARPA Subterranean Challenge solution